plone/documentation/working-with-content/managing-content/ploneformgen/sql_crud.rst

 Now, create a PloneFormGen form with three fields:

 uid
-    An string field with id uid, marked hidden, with a default value of "-1".
+    An string field with id *uid*, marked hidden, with a default value of "-1".
 Later in the tutorial, we'll use the "-1" as a marker value to indicate a new record.

 string1
     A string field with id string1.